 The OntoNotes Normal Form (ONF) is a textual view that formats the combined layers of OntoNotes annotation for human review, including the text, the parse, the propositions, and the coreference chains.

-Here is a sample of the OntoNotes Normal Form output for a sentence:
+Barring a relatively small number of cases, most coreference links align with the tree nodes.
+This is less so in case of name entities.
+The fact that a name or coreference span does not align with the tree is represented by a preceding exclamation point (as for the name spanning tokens 2 and 3 in the example OntoNotes Normal Form below):